 The cost of dentures can range from as little as $500 to more than $5000.
 There are numerous variables that effect the cost of your specific partial or full denture.
 Our office offers several ways to help make paying for the care you need easier.
-The first is joining our Dental Savers Plan, which provides significant discounts on the treatments you need to maintain a healthy smile – including full and partial dentures.
 We also accept dental insurance and are happy to offer financing options as well.
 When it’s time to start planning to cover the cost of your partial or full dentures, it’s important to keep in mind the following factors that affect the cost of these treatments:

 Before beginning an extensive tooth replacement plan, we know patients have a lot of questions.
 Our friendly team is always happy to help, so please don’t hesitate to give us a call or ask your questions during an office visit.
 Below are some of the questions we hear most often from patients considering dentures.
 We invite you to explore these frequently asked questions and contact us to schedule a tooth replacement consultation if you’re ready to find out more.

 We will usually be able to leave any healthy teeth that remain and fit you for a partial denture.
 The only reason we would remove a healthy tooth is if it would adversely affect the longevity of your denture.
 For instance, if you only have one healthy tooth remaining, this will be inadequate to support a partial denture and we will likely recommend extraction.